 The ACCME’s Board of Directors reviewed and analyzed the responses and adopted the changes to the Accreditation Criteria, policies, and accreditation process on February 11, 2014.

-The Board decided to defer adoption, pending further discussion, of the changes to the Standards for Commercial Support to prohibit the use of commercial interest logos in the acknowledgment of commercial support.
+On March 21, 2014, the Board adopted the changes to the Standards for Commercial Support to prohibit the use of ACCME-defined commercial interest logos in the acknowledgment of commercial support.